sreeraj7sm/Python-Games/readme.md

-# Number Guessing Game Using Python3
+# Python Simple Games
-This is my first project in python.
+This is my first repository on github and i am beginner in python (It's been 2 months since i started learning programming with python)

 The library that i have used is "random".

+## The first project is a game for guessing a number between 1 to 20.
+## The second project is a game of rock-paper-scissor.